 Teacher Tip: This may be a good time to discuss the reliability of making predictions within the given data set and outside the given data set.
-Also, teachers may want to demonstrate how to find these estimates using the regression curve by placing a point on the curve to find the March 15th temperature and using the Graphs Trace function to find the maximum.
+Also, teachers may want to demonstrate how to find these estimates using the regression curve on the handheld.